10 Things I Love About The Sheltie Dog

 Bright eyed and bushy tailed, Shetland Sheepdogs have lots to talk about.
 They crave lots of interaction with their owners and like good loyal dogs, will stay by your side all day long just to be close to you.

 As soon as it's time to do something different, like have dinner or go for a walk, they'll tell you about it.
-Howard is a particularly bossy Sheltie and will yelp and paw at my feet to tell me exactly when it's his dinner time.
+Howard is a particularly bossy Sheltie dog and will yelp and paw at my feet to tell me exactly when it's his dinner time.

-5. The Sheltie Dog is Quirky
+5. Sheltie Dogs Are Quirky

 Have you ever seen a giant ball of fluff dart around the living room three times, roll on his back waggling all four limbs in the air, do a long yawn that turns into a song, then roll over with long ear-fur flopped over his face, grinning at you and panting with sparkling eyes?